What is Compounding?

 Are all compounding pharmacies alike?

-No. University Compounding Pharmacy is a PCAB Accredited pharmacy and has achieved accreditation in both general and sterile compounding.
-We monitor and document clean room temperature and humidity daily.
-Our staff is trained in proper gowning, aseptic techniques, clean room policies and USP guidelines.
-We purchase only high grade chemicals from FDA approved suppliers and we obtain certificates of analysis for all formula ingredients.
+No. Unlike most compounding pharmacies, University Compounding Pharmacy specializes in specific hormone replacements, erectile dysfunction, sexual health, and veterinary therapies.
+We believe that specializing allows us to be better at what we do.
+We’re also a PCAB Accredited pharmacy and have achieved accreditation in both general and sterile compounding.
+That’s a fancy way of saying we’re independently verified to meet and exceed the highest ethical and quality standards.
+We monitor and document cleanroom temperature and humidity daily.
+Our staff is trained in proper gowning, aseptic techniques, clean room policies, and USP guidelines.
+We purchase only high-grade chemicals from FDA approved suppliers and we obtain certificates of analysis for all formula ingredients.
 We perform pH testing and verify the potency of compounds.
-Visit our Quality & Safety page for more
+Visit our [Quality & Safety page](TK destination) for more.

 How do I place an order with University Compounding Pharmacy?